 Interisland travelers are required to use the Safe Travels app in order to travel to a neighboring island.

 Trans-Pacific travel quarantine restrictions

-Starting October 15th, trans-Pacific travelers with a negative COVID-19 pre-test can visit Hawaii without having to quarantine.
-Read more about the pre-travel program above
+Trans-Pacific travelers with a negative COVID-19 pre-test can visit Hawai‘i without having to quarantine.
+Read more about the pre-travel program above.

 Specific Restrictions for Oahu, Maui, Kauai, and Hawai‘i Island